What's nearby

 Lough Gur

 The area surrounding Lough Gur is steeped in mystery and legend, with the King of the Fairies said to live on the Hill of Knockadoon.
-It’s a gorgeous place to explore, with lots of walking trails to choose from and prehistoric tombs, standing stones and the dramatic Grange Stone Circle provide evidence of former settlements.
+Explore the many walking trails to choose from, as well as the prehistoric tombs, standing stones and the dramatic Grange Stone Circle that provide evidence of former settlements.

-A visit to the crannog-shaped Lough Gur Visitor Centre is a must, with its interactive exhibitions and displays telling the story of one of the country’s most interesting places.
+Visit the must-see crannog-shaped Lough Gur Visitor Centre for its interactive exhibitions and displays that tell the story of one of the country’s most interesting places.

 Stonehall Visitor Farm

-A trip to Stonehall Visitor Farm in Limerick gives the little ones a chance to meet unusual animals like llamas, alpacas, wallabies, ostriches, birds of prey and meerkats.
-The indoor area also has chipmunks, chinchillas, parrots and more.
+Give the little ones a memory they'll never forget by taking a trip to Stonehall Visitor Farm in County Limerick.
+Meet unusual animals like llamas, alpacas, wallabies, ostriches, birds of prey and meerkats.
+Don't forget to venture inside to the indoor enclosures where you can say 'hello' to chipmunks, chinchillas, parrots and more.

 Take a walk on the nature trail and you might even catch a glimpse of native species like the elusive red squirrel.
 The kids can also have a shot on the go karts, tractors or the bouncing castle in the farm’s play area.